 The hardest part of dealing with debt is often recognising there is a problem and asking for help.

-If you feel that debt is becoming a problem, our Student Support & Advice Team is here to help.
-We are regulated by the Financial Conduct Authority to provide advice on how you can improve your situation.
+If you feel that debt is becoming a problem, our Student Support and Advice Team is here to help.
+We are specialist trained advisers who can help provide information, advice and guidance on how you can improve your situation.

 1. Let people know

 Being in debt can be stressful and you may be scared to tell anyone.
 However, though it may not be easy or quick, there is always a way out.
-Contact our Student Support & Advice Team for help and, if appropriate, speak to your parents or partner.
+Contact our Student Support and Advice Team for help and, if appropriate, speak to your parents or partner.
 Let your academic supervisor know if you think money worries are impacting on your academic work.

 2. Take control of your finances

 Our advisers will help you do this.
 Using bank statements and receipts, monitor what you have been spending and then build a realistic budget based on your actual income and outgoings.
-Our living costs guides may help you start your plan.
+Our information on managing your money may help you start your plan.

 3. Take action on existing debts